krasimir/riew/README.md

 r.mount();
 ```

 This example prints out an object `{ message: "Hey Steve, how are you?" }`.
-As we know from the previous section `B` routine waits till it receives the message formatted by routine `A`.
+As we know from the previous section, `B` routine waits till it receives the message formatted by routine `A`.
 It sends it to the `view` function by using the `render` helper.

-The core concept of this library is to keep the view pure and distribute the business logic across routines.
+This code sample illustrates the core concept behind this library - keep the view pure and distribute the business logic across routines.

 We may directly send a channel to the `render` function and whatever we `put` inside will reach the view.
 For example: